Can Dogs Eat Basil? (A Complete Guide)

 Dogs should also avoid comfrey.
 This herb contains alkaloids that can cause cancer.
 Although dried comfrey is safer (contains less alkaloids compared to fresh herbs), it can still cause digestive system problems when ingested in large quantities.

 Basil isn't harmful to dogs or pets when given in small quantities.
 Cats can eat basil.
 While fresh basil is common in many human foods that pets love i.e., sauces, you should be cautious of the amounts of basil you give your cat or dog.

 Can dogs eat basil?
 Yes!
 But they shouldn't do so in large quantities given the risks of basil outweigh the benefits, especially if your dog is allergic to herbs.
-Basil is non-toxic to dogs and generally safe when served in tiny quantities alongside dog food of dog snacks.
+Basil is non-toxic to dogs and is generally safe for dogs when served in tiny quantities alongside dog food or dog snacks.